-The reading lamps are either located in the headliner or above the windows if you have a sunroof.
-To turn them on, turn the exterior lamps control knob all the way clockwise.
-These lamps and the interior courtesy lamps automatically come on when either door is opened and it is dark outside.
-For manual operation, press the button to turn them on.
-Press it again to turn them off.
+The reading lamps are located in the roof.
+These lamps and the interior courtesy lamps come on when any door is opened and it is dark outside.
+The rear lamps come on when a rear door is opened.
+Press the button near the lamps to turn them on and off.